Click here for the 2016 Climax in Trento

 See the 2016 Projects, 2015 Projects, 2014 Projects and 2013 Projects.
 India and China have had top teams in previous years, and Italy every year!
 Even a High School team from Kodiak Alaska won First Place in 2015 and 2016!
 You too can be one of the top teams and take home the NASA Crystal Bull!

 How to win?

 There are two ways to win.
 One is as a University Project (or High School), and the other is as a Professional Project.
-The top three teams in each of three tracks, University, High School and Professional, will receive the 'NASA Crystal Bull' award!
-And some cash for the top project on the University and Professional categories.
+The top three teams in each track, University and Professional, will receive the 'NASA Crystal Bull' award!
+And some cash for the top project in each.

 Professional SME Project